Cooper vetoes bill that would force K-12 schools to reopen | Richmond County Daily Journal

 Cooper has also sought to address concerns among teachers advocates.
 Following demands from the state’s largest lobbying group for teachers, Cooper announced he would open up vaccine eligibility to child care workers and pre-K to 12th grade principals, teachers and school staff above all other “frontline essential workers.”
 Teachers are eligible starting Wednesday, while other subgroups can get the vaccine as early as March 10.

 The North Carolina Association of Educators had pushed for the higher priority on the COVID-19 vaccine distribution list, though the Centers for Disease Control and Prevention does not believe school reopening should be predicated on teachers being vaccinated.
-Reopening guidance from Cooper’s administration loosens restrictions for elementary school students by allowing kids not to wear masks while seated in classrooms.
-Stricter guidelines are in place for middle and high schools.
+Reopening guidance from Cooper’s administration requires indoor mask wearing for K-12 public school pupils who are least 5 years old and encourages use of face coverings for younger students.
+Stricter reopening guidelines are in place for middle and high schools.

 Cooper believes it is safe to reopen right now but worries Senate Bill 37 would have compromised student and teacher safety and stifled local school boards’ ability to open and close based on levels of coronavirus transmission in their communities.
 He said in a news conference last week that he had told top state lawmakers he could sign a school reopening bill if it required districts to comply with state health department guidelines and allowed state and local leaders to respond to emergencies.